anushakushi08/M1_Application_Calender/1_Requirements/Readme.md

-## a)	10 years Ago Calendar
+## a)	10 years Ago Student_Record System

-- This is the old version of calendar
+- This is the old version of Record system
-- The calendar will only prepare by a paper
+- The Student record will maintain by a some dairy or book
-- In that it will only by getting in shops
-- Cost is high
+- It is low of cost
+- It will take much time to store or to save in book.

-## b)  	New Generation Calculator
+## b)  	New Generation Student_Record System

-- it is inbuilt in all mobiles.
+- Cost is High.
-- It is having many features and also much benefits
+- It is most faster to maintain records
-- We can set up remainder for particular dates.
+- We can update easily.
+- Take less time.

 # Defining Our System :-
-A calendar is a system of organizing days.
-This is done by giving names to periods of time, typically days, weeks, months and years.
+System is to manage the details of Profiles, Cources, Logins, Exams, Fees.
+It manages all the information about Profiles, Student, Fees, Profiles.
+The project is totally built at administrative end and thus only the administrator is guaranteed the access.

 # SWOT ANALYSIS :-
 SWOT Analysis is a simple tool that can help you to analyze what your company does best right now, and to devise a successful strategy for the future.
 SWOT can also reveal areas of the business that are holding you back, or that your competitors could exploit if you don't protect yourself.

 ## a) Strengths
-It keeps us accountable Scheduling my most recent doctor's appointment reminded me of how valuable appointments are.
+- Efficient control over student data.
+- Monitor student performance.
+- Supervise multiple branches.
+- Cost-efficient and User-friendly.
 ## b) Weaknesses
-I had determined that my design weaknesses included working with a complex color palette, serif or decorative type, and non-traditional grid structures.
-Additionally, I wanted to make sure that my typographical treatments clearly supported the intention of the calendar.
+- The most obvious – and arguably, the most significant – disadvantage of a document storage facility is that your organization has to store its business documents off-site.
+- Cost.
+- Record Security.
+- Misplacement and Misfiling of Documents.
 ## c)  Opportunity
-Allow users to create a graphical / calendar representation of Opportunities on a Weekly or Monthly calendar grid.
-Users would use report-like selection.
+- Paperles-s System for Digitization of Work .
+- Centralized Platform for Record Management
+- Records from -Admission to Alumni Journey
 ## d) Threats
-Threats include anything that can negatively affect your business from the outside, such as supply-chain problems, shifts in market requirements, or a shortage of recruits.
+- Digital hackers are watching your every move and trick you to download malware and take control of your computer remotely.
+- Manual Handling - objects and people.

 # 4W's and 1'H :-
 - # What
- A chart or series of pages showing the days, weeks, and months of a particular year, or giving particular seasonal information.
+the administrative activities that are concerned with achieving cost-effectiveness and efficiency in the creation, maintenance, use and disposal of the records of    educational institutions throughout their entire life cycle.
 - # Where
- It has to be used easily by the users
+ It has to be used school,college,hostel.
 - # When
 It has to be deployed 25th of November 2021
 - # Why
- I am Developing this basic Calendar to understand how it will create and useable in best easy manner and improve my coding skills
+ I am Developing this student record to understand how it will create and useable in best easy manner and improve my coding skills
 - # How
- I am using C programming language for Developing this simple Calendar
+ I am using C programming language for Developing this student record.
  # Detail requirements :-
  ## High Level Requirements

- Viewing the Calendar at Different Levels · 2.3.1.1.
-Day View
+ Security: Only authorized users can access the system with username and password.

 ## LOW Level Requirements

-Lower level schedule and extracted as a report.
+Adding,Update,delete,Maintaining.